-What is it about family gatherings that reduces so many of us to behaviours we’ve long left behind in the rest of our life and leaves us feeling unbearably annoyed and swearing off ever attending one again?
+What is it about a family gathering that reduces so many of us to behaviours we’ve long left behind in the rest of our life?
+And leaves us feeling unbearably annoyed?
+Or swearing off ever attending one again?

 And of course there is the power of a shared history and old conflicts.
 Like it or not, our unconscious keeps a record of our experiences.
-So while we can laugh about the good times we’ve had, if we haven’t sorted out our issues such as through working with a therapist, we can find ourselves overreacting in the present because of repressed emotions wanting to find a way out.
+If we haven’t sorted out our issues such as through working with a therapist, we can find ourselves overreacting in the present because of repressed emotions wanting to find a way out.

 So with all this at play, how on earth can one stay sane when it comes to family dinners and reunions?